 James Bond Soundtracks 1962 to 1969

-Nineteen sixty seven was was a good year for Bond fans.
-Not only did we get "You Only Live Twice", but "Casino Royale" (1967) hit the theaters with a score by Burt Bacharach and a theme played by Herb Alpert and the Tijuana Brass .
-Still sought after by LP collectors, it's on CD for the rest of us.
+Nineteen sixty-seven was a good year for Bond fans.
+Not only did we get "You Only Live Twice", but "Casino Royale" (1967) also hit the theaters with a score by Burt Bacharach and a theme played by Herb Alpert and the Tijuana Brass.
+While the LP was famous for it's audiophile qualities, the score has been released on CD several times.
+Most recently on the Quartet and Kritzerland labels.
+All are re-mastered from original tapes with a couple of extra tracks as well as transfers from mint original LPs.
+Quartet's 2021 50th Anniversary release includes the hard to find 45 version of Mike Redway's vocal of the theme making it the most complete.

 A two CD "30th Anniversary Limited Edition" released in the 90's contained one disc of film themes and another with great unreleased material from "Goldfinger" and "Thunderball".
-Most of it is on the remastered CDs now, but we get an unreleased version of "Goldfinger" recorded by Anthony Newly a few months before the Shirley Bassey version and some "Thunderball" music NOT on the re-mastered CD.
-Not to mention two versions of "Mr. Kiss Kiss Bang Bang" by Dionne Warwick and Shirley Bassey (originally intended as the title theme) and a completely different version of "You Only Live Twice" recorded in 1966 by Julie Rogers.
+Most of it is on the remastered CDs now, but there is an unreleased version of "Goldfinger" recorded by Anthony Newly and a "Thunderball" suite with a little music NOT on the re-mastered CD.
+Not to mention two versions of "Mr. Kiss, Kiss, Bang, Bang" by Dionne Warwick and Shirley Bassey (originally intended as the title theme) and a completely different version of "You Only Live Twice" recorded in 1966 by Julie Rogers.

 A few notes...

 • The re-mastered soundtracks are exquisite!
 Goldfinger includes all the tracks from the American and British releases.
-Thunderball includes the original score plus the Mister Kiss Kiss Bang Bang from the mono LP and a slew of unreleased bonus tracks.
-There are nearly complete scores from You Only Live Twice and On Her Majesty's Secret Service, but don't throw away your old CDs and LPs just yet!
-While they contain the original album tracks, they are the unedited original album tracks and are not necessarily the same!
-Add to this all the bonus tracks and it's almost more than a spy geek can stand!
+Thunderball includes the original stereo LP music plus the alternate Mister Kiss Kiss Bang Bang from the mono LP and a slew of unreleased bonus tracks.
+YOLT and OHMSS have nearly complete scores.
+It's almost more than a 007 geek can stand!

 • The British and American LP releases of "You Only Live Twice" have different final tracks.
 The British release has an instrumental titled "Twice Is The Only Way To Live" while the American release has "You Only Live Twice- End Title" with the Nancy Sinatra vocal.
 (Both are on the re-mastered CD)